Empfirez/Mobiles_SQL/README.md

 In the data preparation phase of the project, we performed the following tasks:
 1. Data loading and inspection (in SQL server)
-2. Handling of missing values from the dataset and checking for any inconsistencies
+2. Handling of missing values from the dataset and checking for any inconsistencies (removing non-numeric values from currency column)
-3. Data cleaning and formatting (adding new temperature column and populating it with new values)
+3. Data cleaning and formatting (changing column type and value)

 ### Exploratory Data Analysis

-EDA is used to summarize the sales data and allows us gain a deeper understanding of the dataset.
+EDA is used to summarize the sales data and allows us to gain insights into the dataset.
 It answers key questions such as:
--  What is the total number of distinct stores?
+-  What is the average screen size, ram, battery capacity and weight?
--  What is the total sales for each store?
+-  What is the most common screen size, ram, battery capacity and weight?
+-  Which company releases the most amount of models per year and which company releases the least?
--  Which store performed the best and which store performed the worst?
+-  Which company has the most expensive mobile model and which company has the cheapest model?
--  What is the average weekly sales during holiday periods and non-holiday periods?
+-  Is there a correlation between mobile weight/RAM/Screen size and price?
+-  Are mobile prices increasing over time?
--  What are the peak sales periods for each year?
+-  Which company produces the best value for money phones?
+-  How have mobile features evolved over the years?

 ### Data Analysis

+List of phones with the highest battery capacity vs the lowest battery capacity compared to the average battery capacity:

+    SELECT Company_Name, Model_Name, Battery_Capacity_mAh,
+           (SELECT AVG(Battery_Capacity_mAh) FROM mobiles) AS Avg_capacity
+    FROM mobiles
+    WHERE Battery_Capacity_mAh = (SELECT MAX(Battery_Capacity_mAh) FROM mobiles)
+          OR
+          Battery_Capacity_mAh = (SELECT MIN(Battery_Capacity_mAh) FROM mobiles);

+List of phones with the largest RAM Together with phones having the largest screen_size:

+    SELECT Company_Name, Model_Name, RAM_GB, Screen_Size_inch, 'Largest RAM' as TYPE
+    FROM mobiles
+    WHERE RAM_GB = (SELECT MAX(RAM_GB) FROM mobiles)
+    UNION ALL
+    SELECT Company_Name, Model_Name, RAM_GB, Screen_Size_inch, 'Largest Screen' as TYPE
+    FROM mobiles
+    WHERE Screen_Size_inch = (SELECT MAX(Screen_Size_inch) FROM mobiles)

+Overview of how average battery capacity, screen size, ram and price(USD) has changed over the years for each company:

+    SELECT Company_Name, AVG(Battery_Capacity_mAh) as avg_capacity_mAh, ROUND(AVG(Screen_Size_inch),2) as avg_screen_size_inch,
+    	     ROUND(AVG(RAM_GB),2) as avg_ram_gb, FORMAT(AVG(Launched_Price_USD),'N2') as avg_price_usd, Launched_Year
+    FROM mobiles
+    GROUP BY Company_Name, Launched_Year
+    ORDER BY Company_Name;

+Ranking the top 3 most expensive phones for each company(USD):

+    With RankedMobiles AS (
+    SELECT Company_Name, Model_Name, Launched_Price_USD, Launched_Year,
+    	   DENSE_RANK() OVER (PARTITION BY Company_Name ORDER BY Launched_Price_USD DESC) AS Ranking FROM mobiles )
+    SELECT * FROM RankedMobiles
+    WHERE Ranking < 4